microsoft/Windows-driver-samples/audio/sysvad/README.md

 **2. Install the driver**

 The TabletAudioSample or PhoneAudioSample driver package contains a sample driver and 2 driver extension samples.
 The following instructions show you how to install and test the sample driver.
-Here's the general syntax for the devcon tool that you will use to install the driver:

-**devcon install \<*INF file*>\<*hardware ID*\>**

-The INF file required for installing this driver is *sysvad.inf*.
-Here's how to find the hardware ID for installing the *TabletAudioSample.sys or PhoneAudioSample* sample: On the target computer, navigate to the folder that contains the files for your driver (for example, *C:\\SysvadDriver*).
-Then right-click the INF file (*sysvad.inf*) and open it with Notepad.
-Use Ctrl+F to find the [MicrosoftDS] section.
-Note that there is a comma-separated element at the end of the row.
-The element after the comma shows the hardware ID.
-So for this sample, the hardware ID is \*ROOT\sysvad_TabletAudioSample.
+The INF file required for installing this driver is *TabletAudioSample.inf*.

 On the target computer, open a Command Prompt window as Administrator.
 Navigate to your driver package folder, and enter the following command:

-**devcon install sysvad.inf \*ROOT\sysvad_TabletAudioSample*
+**devcon dp_add TabletAudioSample.inf**

 If you get an error message about *devcon* not being recognized, try adding the path to the *devcon* tool.
 For example, if you copied it to a folder called *C:\\Tools*, then try using the following command:

-**c:\\tools\\devcon install sysvad.inf   \*ROOT\sysvad_TabletAudioSample**
+**C:\\tools\\devcon dp_add TabletAudioSample.inf**

 For more detailed instructions, see [Configuring a Computer for Driver Deployment, Testing, and Debugging](http://msdn.microsoft.com/en-us/library/windows/hardware/hh698272(v=vs.85).aspx).